abdolence/firestore-rs/docs/src/intro.md

     - Consistency selectors to read at a given time or inside a transaction;
     - Explaining queries;
     - Request tags to attribute Firestore usage;
-- Validated `FirestoreDocumentId` and `FirestoreCollectionId` types that reject a malformed ID before it reaches Firestore;
 - Full async based on Tokio runtime;
 - Macros that help you use your structure fields as Firestore field paths;
 - Implements own Serde serializer to Firestore protobuf values;